Quantum circuit simulation of linear optics using fermion to qubit encoding: Digitizing bosonic systems

 The second line of the above equation shows that the transformed state is a linear combination of effective multi-boson states, which itself is an effective multi-boson state.
 In a more general form, we see that any number-conserving Hamiltonian looks like $H= \sum_{jk}\Phi_{jk}\ha_j^\dagger\ha_k + \mathrm{c.c.}$.

-Finally, we check whether the measurement of the state Eq.~\eqref{N_antisymm} that evolves with Eq.~\eqref{evolution_op} is effectively bosonic.
+Finally, we check whether the measurement of the state Eq.~\eqref{N_antisymm} that evolves with Eq.~\eqref{evolution_op} is effectively bosonic, i.e., the scattering probability is proportional to the absolute square of the transformation matrix permanent.
 Suppose first that we postselect terms without bunching, irrespective of what the internal states of the particles are.
 Without loss of generality, we can assume the boson number distribution vector as follows:

 Then, the scattering probability is given with a projector $E= \sum_{\m_1\cdots \m_N} (\hb^{\dagger \m_1}_1)\cdots \hb_N^{\dagger \m_N}|vac\> \<vac|\hb^{\m_N}_N\cdots \hb^{\m_1}_1$ as follows:

 Using the relation,